Concordances of sums of alternating torus knots and their mirrors to $L$-space knots: Background

 \begin{corollary} If $K=K^+\# K^-$ is concordant to an $L$-space knot $J$, then $\det(J)=\frac{\det(K^{+})}{ \det(K^-)}$. \end{corollary}

 \begin{remark} Notice that since $\det(K)$ must be an integer for all knots $K$ it must be the case that $\det(K^-)$ divides $\det(K^+)$ in Corollary~\ref{coro:det}. \end{remark}

 We will also utilize results from Aceto-Celoria-Park~\cite{Jung}, which provide insight into the determinant of $L$-space knots.
 To do so, we must begin with a discussion of reduced connected sums of lens spaces.
-In Lisca~\cite{Lisca1}\cite{Lisca2}, they define subsets $\mathcal{R},\mathcal{F}_n\subset \mathbb{Q}$.
-Then, in Section~2 of Aceto-Celoria-Park~\cite{Jung}, they use these subsets to define a reduced connected sum of lens spaces as follows:
+In Lisca~\cite{Lisca1}\cite{Lisca2}, they define subsets $\mathcal{R},\mathcal{F}_n\subseteq \mathbb{Q}$.
+The subset $\mathcal{F}_n$ is defined for each $n\geq 2$ as

+While the numerical definition of $\mathcal{R}$, as provided below, is slightly cumbersome, it has innate topological significance as witnessed in Lisca~\cite{Lisca1}.